-The influx of immigrants moving to New York reached its pinnacle in the 19th and the early 20th centuries, with New York overtaking London to become the most populated urban area in the world.
-Nowadays, the population has risen to about 8.3 million inhabitants.
-With an estimated 800 languages spoken in NYC, it has also become the most linguistically diverse city in the world.
+The influx of immigrants moving to New York reached its pinnacle in the 19th and the early 20th centuries.
+Nowadays, the population has risen to about 8.5 million inhabitants.
+With an estimated 800 languages spoken in NYC, it is also one of the world’s most linguistically diverse cities.

-The reasons why many people are moving to New York have changed only slightly over the centuries, and the city continues to fascinate especially young people from all over the world.
-Historically speaking, going to New York meant a fresh start in a safe haven.
-Millions of immigrants came to New York in order to escape oppression, persecution or poverty.
+The reasons for moving to New York have changed only slightly over the centuries, and the city continues to fascinate especially young people from all over the world.
+Historically speaking, moving to New York meant a fresh start in a safe haven.
+Millions of immigrants came to New York in order to escape oppression, persecution, or poverty.

-For expatriates relocating to New York, deciding on a neighborhood can be extremely difficult.
-Some lucky expats in New York either live in corporate accommodation or at least get HR support in finding a new home.
+For expatriates moving to New York, deciding on a neighborhood can be incredibly difficult.
+Lucky expats either live in corporate accommodation or at least get HR support in finding a home.

-Others are faced with a difficult choice: Where does one live in a city covering 790 square kilometers, or in a metropolitan area stretching over 17,400 square kilometers?
-This is, of course, a very individual decision based on many personal factors such as cost of living, income, proximity to work, schools, green spaces, etc.
+Others are faced with a difficult choice: How does one decide where to live in a city covering upwards of 468 square miles (1212 km2), or in a metropolitan area stretching over more than 6,720 square miles (17,405 km2)?
+This decision is, of course, very individual and is usually based on many personal factors such as cost of living, income, proximity to work, schools, green spaces, etc.

-However, the short overview below might help some people who think of making New York their home narrow down their options and get a rough idea of New York City´s neighborhoods.
+However, this short overview might help people thinking of a move to New York narrow down their options and get a rough idea of New York City’s neighborhoods.

-While property is a lot cheaper outside NYC, owning a car may become a necessity and working family members could face a long and nerve-wrecking commute every day.
-New York City proper might appeal mainly to the young and childless.
-With the possible exception of Manhattan, however, all boroughs include family-friendly residential neighborhoods as well as hip and expensive areas.
+While property is a lot cheaper outside NYC, owning a car may become a necessity, and working family members could face a long and stressful commute every day.
+Moving to New York City proper might appeal mainly to the young and childless.
+With the possible exception of Manhattan, however, all boroughs do include family-friendly residential neighborhoods as well as hip and more expensive areas.